 You are here

 Written your 1st, 10th, or 25th draft of your children's book manuscript and could use a manuscript evaluation, a developmental edit, or a substantive edit?
 Want help with your pitch or query letter?
 Searching for a story coach?

 Require a writer or a developmental editor for K to 12 curriculum content?

 Please get in touch!
 I am an experienced editor and writer of children and young adult books, including trade books (fiction and non-fiction), educational resources (language arts, science, social studies, and history), and curriculum-linked articles and stories.

 Recent editing and writing non-fiction and fiction subjects: From Inuit teacher lessons, the Canadian suffrage movement, and Catholic religious teachings to homes around the world, Spanish architect Antoni Gaudi, and South African wildlife preserves.

 Editing and writing clients: Many first-time and experienced writers; various companies and organizations, including Canadian publishers (Pearson, Nelson, McGraw-Hill, Scholastic, Colleges Ontario, Teach, Inhabit Media, etc.) and American publishers and writing-editorial services (Words and Numbers, Houghton Mifflin, Reading Plus, Gallopade, Jump Start Press, Kirkus Editorial, Artful Editor, etc.).

 "Susan was a fresh pair of eyes for my chapter book manuscript.
 She was able to help me flesh out the characters that I loved, and help the reader to love them too.
 Her feedback was clear, concise and very helpful."

-- Melanie Mosher, children's writer and author of Fire Pie Trout, Fifth House (2014); eastern shore of Nova Scotia, Canada
+- Melanie Mosher, children's writer and author of Fire Pie Trout, Fifth House (2014); Nova Scotia, Canada

 "Susan Hughes is a very supportive and encouraging writing coach.
 She is honest, thoughtful ... and is never critical without being constructive.
 Her gentle nudges over the year ... kept me motivated.
 I've got a better manuscript than I ever could have done on my own.
 I recommend her wholeheartedly without reservation."